Ibragimov Kh. I.

 Students are provided with ample opportunities to develop practical skills and patient communication competencies in simulated settings across surgical, resuscitation, cardiology, neonatology, pediatrics, and other clinical training areas.

-Scientific research at the Department of Simulation-Based Training focuses on key areas such as modern medical pedagogy, effective methods for developing practical skills, and the role of simulation-based approaches in fostering clinical reasoning.
-The department also addresses pressing topics such as the role of information and communication technologies (ICT) in higher medical education, the formation of professional competencies in students, and the application of innovative strategies in healthcare.
+The research activities of the Simulation Training Department focus on key areas such as modern medical pedagogy, effective methods for developing practical skills, and the role of simulation-based approaches in fostering clinical reasoning.
+Additionally, current topics include the use of information and communication technologies (ICT) in higher medical education, the development of professional competencies in students, and the implementation of innovative strategies in the healthcare system.
+Faculty members actively participate in university research projects and present their findings through reports and abstracts at national and international scientific conferences.
+Currently, three assistants—S.T.
+Rakhmonov, J.A.
+Rustamov, and O.J.
+Donaboev—are conducting independent research work.

-- Fundamentals of decision-making training in emergency situations
+- Fundamentals of training for decision-making in emergency situations

 - Effectiveness of OSCE (Objective Structured Clinical Examination) technologies in assessing clinical skills